Building tools that

 plugins

-Rock RMS Plugins
+Rock Plugins

 Open source plugins for the Rock ChMS ecosystem.
 More in the pipeline.